Kaljurand/ai-ai-ai/README.md

   the `/v1/audio/transcriptions` endpoint.
 - Uses the original audio MIME type to set the file extension when uploading to the transcription endpoint.
+- The Log tab now records complete request and response bodies, replacing long audio or text fields with `<audio>` or `<text>` for easier debugging.
 - View latest model pricing information in a dedicated tab.

 This is not a production-ready system but demonstrates the flow described in the specification.